What are 3 Realistic Ways to Fund Your Startup?

-- As per the Techcrunch report, a Japanese electronics manufacturer, Sony announces a $185M fund to invest in tech startups.
+- As per the Techcrunch report, Sony’s Japanese electronics manufacturer announces a $185M fund to invest in tech startups.
 It will help the company to innovate- a new path-breaking technology.

-- Airbnb Inc. a reputed American online marketplace company that offers various experiences of travel, homestays, and lodging.
-As per BloombergQuint, a business online portal reported, Airbnb has funded $160 million for a small, luxury-rental apartment startup & overall an investment in business-travel startups.
+- Airbnb Inc. is a reputed American online marketplace company that offers various travel experiences, homestays, and lodging.
+As per BloombergQuint, an online business portal reported, Airbnb has funded $160 million for a small, luxury-rental apartment startup & overall an investment in business-travel startups.

-Whenever we talk about startups, the crunch of cash flow or the early closure comes to our mind.
-But do you know multi-billionaire companies invest in startups?
+Whenever we talk about startups, the crunch of cash flow or the early closure comes to mind.
+But do you know multi-billionaire companies do startup funding?
 Do you know the reason why?

-Startups are one of the best and experimental platforms where there is a scope of the invention of technology at its best.
-Multinational companies believe it is a best practice to face minimal risk with maximum output.
+Startups are one of the best experimental platforms where there is a scope for the invention of technology at its best.
+Multinational companies believe it is best to face minimal risk with maximum output.

-There are various ways to fund a startup business, for that you need to think systematically as per your business plan and goal.
+There are various ways to fund a startup business; you need to think systematically as per your business plan and goal.

 What If a Business Owner Runs Out of Cash?

-Many small business owners face a common issue, at some point in their entrepreneurial journey.
+Many small business owners face a common issue in their entrepreneurial journey.
 Lack of cash flow is one of the primary reasons for small business failure.
 And it may be the leading cause of your business anguish.

-Always stick to your existing plans and rather than closing the business, hold the business for a certain time.
-You can contact other business owners, or talk to your family, arrange to crowdfund, and consider taking small business loans.
-‘Do it yourself’, if you’re a business owner you have to follow the basic rule of doing it yourself.
+Always stick to your existing plans, and rather than closing the business, hold the company for a specific time.
+Then, you can contact other business owners, talk to your family, arrange to crowdfund, and consider taking small business loans.
+‘Do it yourself; if you’re a business owner, you have to follow the basic rule of doing it yourself.

-Always remember there are several ways you can get the cash flow for you to turn your dreams of owning a business into reality.
+Remember, there are several ways you can get the cash flow to turn your dreams of owning a business into reality.

-How Much Funds are Required Before Starting the Business?
+How Many Funds Are Required Before Starting the Business?

-According to the U.S. Small Business Administration, most small businesses would cost around $3,000, while most home-based franchises cost approximately $2,000 to $5,000 to start.
+According to the U.S. Small Business Administration, most small businesses would cost around $3,000, while most home-based franchises cost approximately $2,000 to $5,000.
 But every business has its own needs and demands.
-Entrepreneur Drew Gerber, who started a technology startup company, estimates that a business owner needs at least six months’ worth of fixed costs on hand at startup.
-Recognize your customers before you open the door so you can have a way to start covering those expenses’.
+For example, an entrepreneur who created a technology startup company estimates that a business owner needs at least six months’ worth of fixed costs at the startup.
+So recognize your customers before you open the door to have a way to start covering those expenses’.

-When planning your business operation costs, don’t underrate the additional expenses, and remember they can rise as the business grows, Gerber said.
-It’s easy to overlook costs when you’re thinking to reach up to a certain height, but you should be more precise when planning for your fixed expenses.
+Gerber said when planning your business operation costs, don’t underrate the additional expenses, and remember they can rise as the business grows.
+It’s easy to overlook expenses when you’re thinking of reaching up to a certain height, but you should be more precise when planning your fixed expenses.

-It is true if you hire a fresher you might save costs, but a fresher cannot do the work, what an experienced employee can do.
-When it comes to work quality, people with experience can fulfill all your requirements.
-But there will not be any specific conclusion; in fact, it depends on the business requirements for the correct position in the startup.
+If you hire a fresher, you might save costs, but a fresher cannot do the work that an experienced employee can do.
+On the other hand, people with experience can fulfill all your requirements regarding working quality.
+But there will not be any specific conclusion; it depends on the business requirements for the correct position in the startup.

-The demands are different, so is the need!
+The demands are different, and so is the need!

 Should You Hire For All Positions?

 In startups, there has always been a limited fund available.
-It becomes important how you utilize the money for business growth.
-‘Hiring people and building a team’ looks the same but are two different things.
-If you have a limited client and work, hiring more people may increase the financial load.
-On the other side, if you have an ample number of clients and work, then it is a good option to build and extend your team.
+Therefore, it becomes crucial how you utilize the money for business growth.
+‘Hiring people and Building a team’ look the same but are two different things.
+If you have a limited clients and work, hiring more people may increase the financial load.
+On the other side, if you have many clients and work, it is an excellent option to build and extend your team.
 This practice will help you to save time and also increase productivity.
 Therefore, choose the suitable option as per your business structure.

-Building a startup is not an easy job, we should admire who starts a company.
-There has always been an expectation and goal set for every company.
-Running a startup may be difficult, but in the next phase, it is also extremely rewarding.
+Building a startup is not an easy job; we should admire who starts a company.
+However, there have always been expectations and goals set for every company.
+Running a startup may be difficult, but in the next phase, it is also gratifying.